From SQL Injection to Shell II

 +----+-------+---------------------------------------------+

-You can also use --dump-all if you just want to get all the database content (may be really slow).
-You can also use --exclude-sysdbs to avoid dumping the system databases/tables and only retrieve the ones not present by default.
+You can also use --dump-all if you just want to get all the database content (which may be really slow).
+You can also use --exclude-sysdbs to avoid dumping the system databases/tables and only retrieve non-default ones.

-Access to the administration pages and code execution
+Access to the administration pages and gaining code execution

-The first step to access the administration interface is to crack the password you just retrieved.
-Unless you cracked it with SQLMap, you can use the first version of this exercise and follow the steps provided.
+The first step to access the administration interface is to crack the password you've just retrieved.
+Unless you cracked it with SQLMap, you can check the first part of this course (From SQL Injection to Shell) and follow the steps provided.
 Otherwise, you can just use Google to crack it for you.

 Once you have access to the administration page, you can see that you are able to upload images.

-When you encounter an upload functionality, the following steps can be followed:
+When you encounter an upload functionality, the following steps can be checked:

 • Ensure the code checks the extension and that it cannot be bypassed.